connorrothschild/cudi-hums/README.md

 * Somewhere (intro?), explanation of the definition of 'hums'
 * Conclusion prose?
     * Before or after song/lyric exploration?
+    * This should summarize the top level stats (e.g. *actually answer the question*)
+        * Number of hums, total (including the breakdown of hmm, hum, ahhh, etc.)
+        * Proportion over his entire discography
 * Some obvious separation (like a horizontal rule, but better) between intro prose and chart content

 ### Nice to have